 After setting up the Expense file, share it with the responsible colleague(s) by clicking the Share button on the top right of your screen.

-Step 4: Update the workflow
+Step 4: Transfer the data

 After sharing the Income and Expenses files with your colleagues, they can start logging their data.
 At this point, it is time to update your workflow and bring the entered data back to the master sheet.
 Update the Sheetgo connections to do this.